Lee Frost Photography

 Everyone will also have the opportunity to take a fantastic 'doors off' helicopter flight over the Namib Desert, taking off just before sunrise and lasting for one hour.
 This is optional and will cost approx £250 per person.
 Only 3 passengers per flight so everyone has a window seat.
 I can highly recommend it!

 Advice on flights will be provided if required.
 I will also email advice on vaccinations, equipment, clothing etc closer to the trip.
-To get a better idea of the amazing photo opportunities this trip will provide, take a look at my Namibia portfolio - though please note that this trip will not involve a visit to the Himba tribe.
+To get a better idea of the amazing photo opportunities this trip will provide, take a look at my Namibia portfolio.

 At A Glance...